joelbcastillo/ansible-development-kit/docs/index.md

 - All stages described in accordance with SDLC stages such as Development and Implementation, Testing and Integration, Release Management, Feedback and Analysis.
 - Preconfigured assets for integration with required components ex.
 Version Control System, Continuous Integration, Testing, Release Management.
-- Broad set of tools and services on each stage of life cycle including GitLab, GitHub, Travis CI, GitLab Runners, Molecule, TestInfra, Ansible Galaxy, Docker.
+- Broad set of tools and services on each stage of life cycle including GitHub, Travis CI, Molecule, TestInfra, Ansible Galaxy.
-- Integration with popular clouds.
-Amazon, Azure, Google Cloud Platform, EPAM Cloud.
+- Integration with Amazon, Azure public clouds (coming soon)
 - Public and private hosting of CI process.
 - Template based on Cookiecutter framework which represents independent repository with logical and hierarchical structure, contains configuration and test assets to avoid starting development from scratch.